Tarrant County Coronavirus Hotline

 City Council Approves Ordinance to Align with Governor’s Orders

 Tonight the City Council adopted an ordinance relating to the Declaration of Local Disaster for public health emergency due to the COVID-19 Pandemic and ensures the city remains consistent with Governor Abbott’s current and future Executive Orders and his Open Texas Plan.
 Furthermore, the resolution allows for Class C citations for any violations.
-You can read the ordinance here.
+You can read Ordinance No. 3644 online.
 The City Council also took action to continue the suspension of all door-to-door solicitation activities and distribution of handbills through June 8, 2020.
-Watch the City Council Meeting video here.
+Watch the May 5 meeting online.

 May 1, 2020